wernerpyke/pyxel/docs/pyke_pyxel_API.md

 def __init__(col: int, row: int, size: Optional[int] = None)
 ```

-Create a Coord where col and row are 1-indexed
+Create a coord where col and row are 1-indexed

 **Arguments**: